 One ranking improvement for one search term is rare.
 Subsequent improvements for similar searches like “womens oversize dress shirt” often happen.
 All pages often follow in ranking higher for their optimized search terms.
 Rand Fiskin describes the outcome as a “rising tide that lifts all boats”.

 A ten-degree adjustment can deviate a large store to unseen profit by next year.
 Each page, collection, product, and blog post opens a new chance to get traffic from Google.

 What Growth Can You Expect?

-If you weigh as much as a small car, your health has enormous room to improve.
+If you weigh as much as a small car, your health has enormous room for improvement.
 If your Shopify has poor SEO, you have more space for growth.
 Should the audit show poor SEO health, you are more likely to grow from SEO than another store who passes 90% of the audit.

 A second factor of rapid SEO growth involves content, or the quality and quantity of pages.
 Each good piece of content is a ranking opportunity.
 A store with 1000 SKUs has more potential to benefit from SEO, generally speaking, than a store with 1 product.

 Another piece of content that performs really well for stores—that anyone can use—is articles.
 I think of SEO-worthy articles as detailed guides.
 Standard blog posts rarely see the light of top search results.
 If you produce a guide better than anything else online about the topic (like this Shopify SEO tutorial), you have further potential to grow from SEO.

 SEO is viewed by startup stores as a cheap, bootstrap way to grow a store.
-It can be, but not if you are a one-man show with a few drop-ship products.
+It can be, but not if you are a one-man show with a few dropship products.
 I’m not here to bullshit you with false hopes.
-You will not dominate Google with a few keyword-optimizations or links that come from 10 hours of work.
-Investing 100 of your hours in a campaign doing the important things is not cheap.
+You will not dominate Google with a few keyword optimizations or links that come from a few hours of work per week.
+Investing 100s of your hours in a campaign doing the important things is not cheap.
 Missing sales from poor SEO is not cheap.

 Is Shopify SEO Friendly?